why do whales sing STEM swimming creatures 1st

 Okay, so it’s a bit of a lazy post, but I figure that’s more interesting to see than my saying we sorted them into baleen and non-baleen whales.
 I’ve spent most of this week either sewing, cleaning, or swimming.
 Busy, busy, busy.

-why do whales sing
+why do whales sing STEM swimming creatures 1st

-Now for some non-whale sound YouTube video posts, but still science related
+Now for some non-whale sound YouTube video posts, but still science-related

 Just in case you don’t want to hear more about whale sounds, but are interested in more science lessons, here you go:

-I’m resharing this because I’d forgotten how much fun it was and how much I loved these whale sound videos, and besides I just spent the weekend dealing with my daughter getting 6 stitches, which makes everything else seem odd.
+I’m resharing this because I’d forgotten how much fun it was and how much I loved these whale sound videos, and besides, I just spent the weekend dealing with my daughter getting 6 stitches, which makes everything else seem odd.
 So this was originally published on July 10, 2011.

 Comments